learn-co-curriculum/java-mod-3-testing-pyramid/README.md

 ## Learning Goals

+- Review and understand different types of testing.
-- Describe the testing pyramid
+- Describe the testing pyramid.

+## Review Types of Testing

+Let's review some different types of testing:

+### Unit Testing

+We have covered unit testing pretty well in this module.
+But as a review, unit testing is a specific kind of testing that focuses on validating the functionality of a single component of the system.
+It tests a small, specific piece of functionality.

+### Integration Testing

+**Integration testing** is a type of testing that looks at multiple components of a program and tests how well these modules may work together.
+The components that are involved in integration testing are usually unit tested already with a goal to see if any issues are exposed when they are integrated together.

+### User Interface (UI) Testing

+**User Interface (UI) testing** consists of testing the interface that users interact with.
+UI tests need to cover the components of the system that are responsible for presenting the information to actual end users and getting information from those users.
+For example, testing the functionality and features on a website.
+This could include looking at menus, images, and links.

+### Manual Testing

+Manual testing is the process of testing the system manually.
+An example of this type of testing is when we would use print statements to verify if our code was working properly.

 ## Testing Pyramid

-In the previous section, we touched on a very important concept that is worth revisiting now, so we can underline its importance and also put it in the context of the "testing pyramid".

-> Once a specific piece of code and/or functionality is covered by one test, it
-> does not need to be covered by another test.

-We saw this in the previous section when we decided to extend the ability to "FizzBuzz" one string to be able to "FizzBuzz" an array of strings.
-All we needed to do was test the ability to properly pass each item in the array to the existing `fizzBuzz()` method.
-Once we could do that properly, we felt confident that method would do its job properly because we already had unit tests covering that functionality.

-Building on that observation, it follows pretty naturally that the "higher level" the testing is, the less "detailed" scenarios it needs to cover.
-"Detailed" is in quotes here because it's being used in a specific context to mean "number and variety" of scenarios being covered:

-1. Unit tests should cover all possible scenarios that our code is expected to handle
-2. Functional and integration tests need to cover the expected behavior of the system (which may be comprised of more than one component) from a user's perspective.
-Note that in this case, the "user" may be an actual person or another component, set of components or entire system.
-3. UI tests need to cover the components of the system that are responsible for presenting the information to actual end users (people) and getting information from those users.
-4. Manual tests are tests that cannot be automated, usually because they require access to multiple systems or manual validation of results.

-The exact categories of testing you will come across vary and include additional types not described here, but based on the categories we have here, the hierarchy of tests can be visualized like this:
+A **testing pyramid** is a metaphor that can help developers and other types of testers understand how to test.
+By that, we mean to answer the following
+questions:

+- How many tests are needed?
+- How frequently should we run these tests?

+The testing pyramid looks at the four types of tests we identified above to answer these questions:

 ![testing-pyramid.jpeg](https://curriculum-content.s3.amazonaws.com/java-mod-3/testing-pyramid.jpeg)